MicrosoftDocs/azure-devops-docs/docs/pipelines/library/secure-files.md

 Secrets are encrypted and stored in the database.
 The keys to decrypt secrets are stored in Azure Key Vault.
 The keys are specific to each scale unit.
 So, two regions do not share the same keys.
 The keys are also rotated with every deployment of Azure DevOps.

-The rights to retrieve secure keys is only given to the Azure DevOps service principal and (on special occasions) on demand to diagnose problems.
+The rights to retrieve secure keys are only given to the Azure DevOps service principals and (on special occasions) on-demand to diagnose problems.
 The secure storage does not have any certifications.

-[Azure Key Vault](/azure/key-vault/general/basic-concepts) is an additional, more secure option for securing sensitive information.
+[Azure Key Vault](/azure/key-vault/general/basic-concepts) is another, more secure option for securing sensitive information.
 If you decide to use Azure Key Vault, you can [use it with variable groups](../release/azure-key-vault.md).
 <!-- ENDSECTION -->